Connecting neighborhoods at the Square

 If you want to get a bit fancier, Edwins Leadership & Restaurant Institute is an award-winning French cuisine restaurant that has a revolutionary mission.
 Edwins is the only white tablecloth restaurant in the country whose staff consists entirely of formerly incarcerated men and women in both the kitchen and front of the house.
 The Coquilles St. Jacques is a must-have.
 Featuring sea scallops sautéed in duck fat with duchess potatoes, tomato concasse and basil, your tastebuds will thank you profusely.

 This is only the tip of the Shaker Square iceberg.
 This neighborhood boasts great shopping options like Cosmic Bobbins and Fashions By Fowler.
 There is great java at Dewey’s Coffee Shop, and the weekly open-air North Union Farmers Market brings you some the freshest produce from the region.
-And let's not forget, Shaker Square is home to the Garlic Festival every September; you know it’s coming by the larger-than-life garlic bulb that dominates the landscape each year.
+And let's not forget, Shaker Square is home to the Garlic Festival in late summer each year; you know it’s coming by the larger-than-life garlic bulb that dominates the landscape each year.

 Shaker Square is literally a square peg in a round hole: it shouldn’t fit, but it makes perfect sense.